Sleighs/HeroMatchups/README.md

 # HeroMatchups

-A hero matchup companion for Overwatch.
+A hero matchup companion for character based competitive games.

 Check it out at https://hero-pick-app.web.app/